Bahrain says Iran hit a desalination plant, stoking fears of attacks on civilian sites

 The United Arab Emirates said that Iran launched more than 100 missiles and drones in new barrages.
 Only four drones fell at unnamed locations, the country’s defense ministry said.

 Bahrain accused Iran of indiscriminately attacking civilian targets and damaging one of its desalination plants, though its electricity and water authority said supplies remained online.
-The island nation, home to the U.S. Navy’s Fifth Fleet, has been among the countries targeted by Iranian drones and missiles.
+Home to the U.S. Navy’s Fifth Fleet, Bahrain has been among the countries targeted by Iranian drones and missiles.
 Attacks have hit hotels, ports and residential towers and killed at least one person.

 Desalination plants supply water to millions of residents in the region, raising new fears of risks in multiple parched desert nations.

+Mohammad Bagher Qalibaf, the speaker of Iran’s parliament, said the war’s impact on the oil industry would continue to spiral, warning it could soon become harder to produce and sell oil.
+Some regional producers, including in Iraq, have already curbed output amid dangers in the Strait of Hormuz.

-Iran maintains sufficient fuel, Veys Karami, Managing Director of the National Iranian Oil Products Distribution Company, told Iran’s state-run news agency.
-Israel's military said on Saturday that the targeted oil depots were being used by Iran’s military.
+Iran maintains sufficient fuel, Veys Karami, managing director of the National Iranian Oil Products Distribution Company, told Iran’s state-run news agency.
+Israel's military said the targeted oil depots were being used by Iran’s military.

 More strikes hit Lebanon